jackyzha0/jackyzha0.github.io/content/thoughts/telescopic text.md

 			- --
 		- as he paid for his
 		- books.
 			- books.
-Something stirred in me when I saw the name Antoine de Saint-Exupéry on one.
+Something stirred in me when I saw the name Antoine de Saint-Exupery on one.
 		- There was something that was
 		- off.
 			- off -- maybe it was his long coat reached his boots or his curly salt-and-pepper hair being